maggietruong/New-Jersey-Voter-Turnout/README.md

 - Large-scale voter data requires extensive cleaning and validation.
 - Visual analysis reveals turnout patterns that are not apparent from summary statistics alone.

----

-## Notes
-This repository is intended for portfolio and educational purposes.
-The PDF report reflects the final submitted version of the project and consolidates the full analysis and findings into a single document for easy viewing.